corbindavenport/wikipedia-search/README.md

 __Wikipedia is a trademark of the Wikimedia Foundation.
 Wikipedia icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack.__

 ---------------------------------------------------------
+__New in Wikipedia Search 6.3:__
+* __Wikipedia Integration:__ Wikipedia Search now integrates more deeply with Wikipedia, with options to show a panel of options on Wikipedia article pages for quick access to settings, and even hiding the search bar.
+* __Reset options:__ There is now a reset button in the settings, to...well...reset the settings.
+* __Under-the-hood improvements:__ Wikipedia Search 6.3 continues a clean-up of the overall codebase.
+* And a secret easter egg hidden in the code ;)

 __New in Wikipedia Search 6.2:__
 * __Opera support:__ Opera browser is now officially supported by Wikipedia Search!
 * __Context menu:__ Minor tweaks to the right-click context menu.